bespoken/bespoken-docs/google-marketplace/faq.md

 Google Cloud Platform instances are launched with a dynamic IP address by default, which means that the IP address changes every time the server is stopped and restarted.
 This is not desired we have to assign the server a static IP address and assign it to the VM.
 Follow the [instruccions](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address).

 ### Update DNS record
 Create an A record in your DNS provider, to point to the IP address set in the previous step.
-You should get a response when access the domain:
+You should get a response when accessing the domain:
 ```bash
 http://your_domain
 ```

-### Enable SSL access over HTTPS with with letsencrypt
+### Enable SSL access over HTTPS with letsencrypt

 Create the directory for your_domain as follows, using the -p flag to create any necessary parent directories:
 ```bash